warmspringwinds/pytorch-segmentation-detection/README.md

 ## Applications

-We demonstrate applications of our library for a certain tasks which are being ported/ has already been ported to devices:
+We demonstrate applications of our library for a certain tasks which are being ported/ has already been ported to mobile devices:

 1. [Sticker creation](dense_ai/recipes/pascal_voc/segmentation/resnet_34_8s_demo.ipynb)